How to comply with Building Regulations Part E: Design and specification key to noise problems

 Sound is effectively an audible vibration, and when a sound wave hits a surface some of its energy will be reflected and some absorbed.
 Understanding how sound vibrations are transmitted in buildings has been instrumental in reducing complaints of unwanted noise transfer in dwellings.

-Building Regulations Approved Document E (England and Wales only) of the Building Regulations sets minimum standards for the sound insulation that separating walls and floors offer between dwellings, and also for internal walls and floors separating rooms within dwellings.
+Approved Document E for England and Wales provides guidance on the minimum standards for the sound insulation that separating walls and floors offer between dwellings, and also for internal walls and floors separating rooms within dwellings.
 It sets similar standards for other types of residential rooms such as hotel rooms.

 Separating walls, floors and ceilings

 The legislation is concerned with protecting residents from nuisance noise in attached dwellings and within the dwelling itself and so it requires separating walls and floors to be built in order to provide specific levels of protection.
-Planning Policy Guidance documents (such as PPG24) should be consulted when it comes to protecting dwellings from external noise sources, such as road or air traffic.
+Planning policy documents (such as the National Planning Policy Framework) should be consulted when it comes to protecting dwellings from external noise sources, such as road or air traffic.

 The passage of sound in a building can be controlled through the design of wall and floor constructions, which will absorb sound.
 A construction element’s ability to resist the passage of airborne sound energy is largely determined by the following factors: